 Like most other European cities, Prague is an amazing place to visit during the Christmas season.
 From November through the end of December, Old Town and Wenceslas Squares come alive with decorated trees and dazzling lights.
 Market stalls line the streets to sell local crafts, mulled wines, and Czech desserts.
 Ice skating rinks are open and live music events are scheduled.
 The magic in the air makes the city one of the best places in the world to experience Christmas markets.

 Prague is an excellent city for foodies, especially meat lovers.
-Traditional Cheque dishes focus on meats like beef, pork, and chicken.
+Traditional Czech dishes focus on meats like beef, pork, and chicken.
 Goulash is a hearty, fragrant stew of meat and vegetables heavily seasoned with paprika.
 It’s served with knedlíky, which is bread-like dumplings.
-For the ultimate Cheque specialty, try the juicy pork knuckles served in restaurants.
+For the ultimate Czech specialty, try the juicy pork knuckles served in restaurants.
 They’re said to be the best in the world, especially when washed down with a refreshing…

-Did you know that the Cheque Republic drinks more beer per capita than anywhere else in the world?
+Did you know that the Czech Republic drinks more beer per capita than anywhere else in the world?
 It’s the birthplace of Pilsner, and Prague produces some of the best beer brands on the planet.
 Drinking beer is a way of life for the locals, and pub crawls are popular for hen and stag parties held around the city.
 You can get good, inexpensive beer in classic pubs, beer bars, and on tap from small and medium-sized breweries.

 Prague is a famous destination for Europe’s shopaholics.
 Visitors in Prague shop for everything from unique souvenirs to fashionable clothing.
 Pařížská Street is a popular shopping district with designer boutiques that sell the latest fashions and all of the world’s top luxury brands.
 More affordable brands are sold at the Kotva Department Store in the Náměstí Republiky and the Prague Thrift Store in Vinohrady.
 Other items to shop for include antiques, china, paintings, and precious stones.